bseri0/credit-risk-classification/README.md

+This code was generated from class lesson examples and the assistance of GPT4o.

 This analysis evaluates the performance of a logistic regression model in predicting loan risk.
 It classifies loans as either 0 or 1 as healthy or high-risk respectively.
 Accurate high-risk loan prediction is needed for managing financial risk.
 The functions and metrics used in this process id for determining the model's effectiveness.